Amjad50/blink-channel/README.md

 This is implemented with ring buffer and atomic operations, which provide us with lock-free behavior with no extra dependencies.

-The API of the `blink-channel` is similar to that of the `std::sync::mpsc` channels.
+The API of the `blinkcast` is similar to that of the `std::sync::mpsc` channels.
 However, there are some differences:

 - It allows for multiple consumers (receivers) and multiple prodocuers (senders).